Best Raised Toilet Seats for Seniors & The Elderly (Safer Toileting)

 After a knee replacement, individuals suffer pain, especially during activities such as toileting.
 The RMS raised toilet seat with handles helps avoid bending the knee when toileting and reduces the chances of having seniors experience pain.

 This toilet seat adds a height of 5 inches to the usual seat.
-It makes it easy for the elder to have their legs almost stretched without strain when using it.
+It makes it easy for the elderly to have their legs almost stretched without strain when using it.

 Its padded arms can be easily removed to give way to proper cleaning.
 It can fit most standard elongated seats.